EVELYN SCALA SCHREIBER

 Awards

-Evelyn Scala Schreiber is a journalist who has worked for several Swedish newspapers.
+Evelyn Scala Schreiber is a journalist and reporter who has worked for several Swedish newspapers.
 A prestigious Fulbright scholarship led to a master’s degree in journalism at Columbia University in New York City.
-Now she’s back in Sweden, writing about, among other topics, American politics.
+Now she’s back in Sweden, writing about, among other topics, American politics, when she is not writing fiction.

 The Private Girl is Evelyn Scala Schreiber’s debut novel and the first part of the Circus Trilogy, a series based on the author’s own family history.
 It is a story about marginalization, freedom and sisterhood, about a woman who decided to sacrifice everything for love – and the circus.